raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

     ![capture](images/capture19.png)

-1. Test your script again, to make sure that the animation *rolls* at the correct point.
-You might need to adjust the `wait` in the block below to a different number, to test it properly.
+1. Test your script again, to make sure that the animation rolls at the correct point.
+You might need to adjust the `wait` in the block below to a different number to test it properly.

     ![capture](images/capture20.png)

-## More **Rolls**
+## More rolls

-1. There are a few more opportunities to *roll* the animation.
+1. There are a few more opportunities to roll the animation.
 Costumes 15, 16, 17 and 18 can be looped, as can 23, 24, 25, 26 and 27.

 1. To do this, you can duplicate the scripts you have already used, and just alter the values and broadcasts.
 Try and build the blocks below and then put the broadcasts into your main script.